Custom fields values are lost when changing the project on issue update

 What am I missing?

-#8 Updated by ko simo about 5 years ago
+#8 Updated by ko simo over 5 years ago

 I confirmed without any plug-in.